Skip to main content

 Doro 1380 — Best Overall

-£40 — Purpose-designed for older adults by Doro, a Swedish company that specialises in senior-friendly technology.
+~$40–60 — Purpose-designed for older adults by Doro, a company that specializes in senior-friendly technology.

 Why it's best: Doro understands this audience better than anyone.
 The menu is simplified, the text is large, and the SOS button works exactly as expected — press and hold, and it calls your pre-set emergency contacts in sequence until someone answers.